-Number of units: 1 Faculty: H SIE Fees: \$30

-Board Developed Course Contact: Mr Stuart Galletly - Head Teacher HSIE

-HSC exam: Yes ATAR: Yes - Category A

-Prerequisites: Year 11 Ancient History or Modern History is a prerequisite for entry into Year 12 History Extension.

-Corequisites: Year 12 Ancient History or Modern History is a co-requisite for Year 12 History Extension.

-Exclusions: Ancient History Life Skills, Modern History Life Skills, HSIE Life Skills (where Ancient or Modern History is undertaken within the course)

-History Extension provides students with opportunities to examine the way history is constructed and the role of historians.
+Number of units: 1 Faculty: HSI E Fees: \$30 Board Developed Course Contact: Mr Stuart Galletly - Head Teacher HSIE HSC exam: Yes ATAR: Yes - Category A Prerequisites: Year 11 Ancier nt History or Modern History is a prerequisit e for entry into Ye ear 12 History Extension.
+Corequisites: Year 12 Ancien t History or Modern History is a a co-requisite e for Year 12 Histor ry Extension.
+Exclusions: Ancient History Life Skills, Modern History Life Skills, HSIE Life Skills (where Ancient or Modern History is undertaken within the course) Course description History Extension provides students with opportunities to examine the way history is constructed and the role of historians.
 Students investigate the nature of history and changing approaches to its construction through sampling the works of various writers, historians and others involved in the practice of history.
 Students apply their understanding to undertake an individual investigative project, focusing on an area of changing historical interpretation.

-The course comprises two sections:

-Constructing History

-- Key questions

-- Who are historians?

-- What are the purposes of history?

-- How has history been constructed, recorded and presented over time?

-- Why have approaches to history changed over time?

-- Case Studies

-- Students develop their understanding of significant historiographical ideas and methodologies by exploring one case study, with reference to three identified areas of debate and the key questions.
+Year r 12 only What students learn The course comprises two sections: Constructing History • Key questions • Who are historians? • What are the purposes of history? • How has history been constructed, recorded and presented over time? • Why have approaches to history changed over time? • Students develop their understanding of significant historiographical ideas and methodologies by exploring one case study, with reference to three identified areas of debate and the key questions.
+History Project Students will undertake an individual investigative project, focusing on an area of changing historical interpretation.
+Course requirements The course requires students to undertake: one case study the development of one History Project.
+See the History Extension Stage 6 (Year 12) syllabus for further information regarding course requirements Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.

-History Project

-Students will undertake an individual investigative project, focusing on an area of changing historical interpretation.

-The course requires students to undertake:

-- one case study - the development of one History Project.

-See the History Extension Stage 6 (Year 12) syllabus for further information regarding course requirements

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.
 Careers: Journalist, Communications Officer, International Relations Officer, Diplomat, Lawyer, Indigenous Historian, International Developer and Humanitarian worker, Intelligence Officer, Teacher/Lecturer, Researcher, Curator of Public Programs, Policy Advising, Information Management.